 A cloud-based solution purchase is usually funded by operating funds.
 The subscription fees often scale up or down based upon the usage of the system.
 Given the seasonal nature of the AEC industry, cloud-based solutions often allow for firms to bring down the subscription cost during the winter and scale up during the spring, summer and fall.

 Many cloud-based solutions often are coded with best practice capabilities.
 The solution has a layer in the platform for configurations that enable custom workflows and data capture for each of their customers.
-This way the cloud-based solution always upgrades the core code layer in platform seamlessly without any need for customers to reconfigure the custom workflows and data points they have configured into their specific instance of the system.
-Vendors typically roll out new functionality 4-6 times per year in a cloud-based solution versus only 1-2 times per year for an on-premise solution.
+This way the cloud-based solution always upgrades the core code layer in platform seamlessly.
+There is no need for customers to reconfigure the custom workflows and data points they have configured into their specific instance of the system.
+Vendors typically roll out new functionality 4-6 times per year in a cloud-based solution.
+On-premise providers offer new functionality only 1-2 times per year.

 Agile Frameworks offers its MetaField solution as a subscription, cloud-based solution that is accessible on any computer or mobile device.
-To learn more about how MetaField’s capabilities can help your AEC firm streamline complex workflows for greater productivity and profitability, check out our Solutions overview.
+Click here to learn more about the difference between cloud-based or on-premise software >